2/1st Field Regiment (Australia): History

 Following this, the 6th Division was deployed to Greece to defend against a German invasion.
 The regiment deployed in support, but the 2nd Battery remained in Egypt.
 By the time the regiment arrived, the invasion had begun and Allied forces were already in retreat; several rearguard actions were fought as they withdrew from Domokos towards Kalamata.
 The regiment's personnel were evacuated, but they lost most of their guns.
 The regiment concentrated at Khassa, in Palestine, where they were joined by the 2nd Battery in May.
 A third battery was raised for the regiment in September, designated as the 51st Battery.
-The regiment remained in the Middle East until February 1942 when the 6th Division was recalled back to Australia in response to the growing threat posed by Japan's entry into the war.
+The regiment remained in the Middle East until February 1942 when the 6th Division was recalled to Australia in response to the growing threat posed by Japan's entry into the war.
 En route to Australia, the 16th and 17th Brigades, including the 2/3rd Field Regiment, were diverted to Ceylon where they formed a defensive garrison amidst concerns about a possible Japanese invasion.
 As there were no artillery staff within the divisional headquarters on Ceylon, the regiment came directly under the command of the 16th Brigade at this time, and was based around Horana where they undertook defensive duties in the south of the island; the 1st Battery was detached to support the 2/1st Infantry Battalion around Katukurunda at this time.
 The 2nd Battery relieved them in May.

 A 25-pounder of the 2/1st Field Regiment is unloaded from a Dakota on the airfield at Wau.
 The gun was assembled and fired at Japanese positions around Wau later that day.